viamrobotics/docs/docs/tutorials/configure/build-a-mock-robot.md

 ### Make an account on the Viam app

-First, set up your account on the Viam app.
+If you don't already have an account, create a free one.
-Go to [the Viam app](https://app.viam.com) and sign up for an account.
+Sign up for an account on [the Viam app](https://app.viam.com).
 Create a new robot in the organization and location of your choice.
 Go to this robot's **Setup** tab.